 Yes.
-The garden waste collection will be suspended during December, January and February.
+The garden waste collection will be suspended over the winter period.

-We hope that residents will understand the financial pressure we face and the reasons for introducing this new scheme.
-It's hoped that the new subscription service, the free of charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.
+We hope that residents will understand the financial pressure we face and the reasons for introducing this charge.
+It's hoped that the subscription service, the free-of-charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.

-If the garden waste materials are placed into your green wheeled bin, then you would still need to subscribe to the kerbside collection service.
+If the garden waste materials are placed into your green wheelie bin, then you will still need to subscribe to the kerbside collection service.
 Alternatively, you can ask your gardener or the person who carries out the work for you to take the garden waste away and dispose of it responsibly – but they may charge you to do so.
-If you pay your gardener they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.
+If you pay your gardener, they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.

 Remember, householders are required by law to check that anyone removing waste from their property is authorised to do so.
 Householders who do not take reasonable measures to check that operators are legitimate waste carriers could be liable to a fine.

 No. Garden waste should never be placed in your brown bin.
-Brown bins found to contain garden waste will not be emptied.
+Brown bins found to contain garden waste may not be emptied.

 No. We will only collect garden waste contained within the green bin.

-No. If you join part through the year or only need a collection a few times a year the charge will still remain at £30 (£35 if paid over the phone).
-We offer no reduced rates except for online payments.
+No. If you join part way through the subscription period or only need a few collections, the charge will still remain at £37.
+We offer no reduced rates.